Scotch tape: Magic tape

 Magic tape, also known as Magic transparent tape, is a brand within the Scotch tape family of adhesive tapes made by 3M, sold in distinctive plaid packaging.

 Invented and introduced in 1961, it is the original matte finish tape.
 It appears frosty on the roll yet is invisible on paper.
 This quality makes it popular for gift-wrapping.
 Magic tape can be written upon with pen, pencil, or marker; comes in permanent and removable varieties; and resists drying out and yellowing.

 In Japan, "Magic Tape" is a trademark of Kuraray for a hook-and-loop fastener system similar to Velcro.
 Instead, the katakana version of the word Mending Tape is used, i.e., メンディングテープ, along with the familiar green and yellow tartan branding.

 Magnetic tape

-In 1964, Scotch released their "Dynarange" brand of magnetic tape used in reel-to-reel audio tape recording.
+In 1964, 3M released their "Dynarange" brand of magnetic tape used in reel-to-reel audio tape recording sold under either the Wollensak or Scotch brands.
 The company branched out to produce tapes for computer storage, cassette tapes and similar roles.